-where V(.) denotes variance.
+where E(.), V(.) and Cov(.) denote the expectation, variance and covariance under the true probability density, Q{t+h} .
 Since the covariance term turns out to be rather small empirically, we summarize aggregate uncertainty with the following additive decomposition:

 where: